Welfare Rights Service

 If you have an existing case

-Our caseworkers are working from home and will provide you with relevant contact details if you are an existing client.
+Our caseworkers will provide you with relevant contact details if you are an existing client.
 The casework completed will be covering the same issues and to the same standard as previously but with contact over the phone rather than face to face.

 Information if you want to make a referral